-April 27, 2020 – When COC made the decision to transition most of its in-person courses to remote delivery on March 16, recreating an online classroom environment where students and faculty could hold discussions, collaborate and create proved to be no easy feat.
+April 27, 2020 – When COC made the decision to transition most of its in-person courses to remote delivery, recreating an online classroom environment proved no easy feat.

-April 8, 2020 – To assist students during the recent transition to remote instruction, College of the Canyons launched a laptop lending program that has supplied 200 laptops so far to students currently enrolled in spring classes.
+April 8, 2020 – To assist students during the transition to remote instruction, College of the Canyons launched a laptop lending program that has supplied 200 laptops to students.

-April 2, 2020 – On Tuesday, March 24, the college came one step closer to energy independence
+April 2, 2020 – The college moved one step closer to energy independence when its

-when its new Bloom Energy Corp. fuel cell went online for the first time.
+Bloom Energy Corp. fuel cell system went online for the first time.

 March 31, 2020 –The nursing program has donated essential equipment to Henry Mayo Newhall Hospital in light of the global shortage of personal protective equipment for health care professionals.